Pronghorn: Movement

 The pronghorn is the fastest land mammal in the Western Hemisphere, being built for maximum predator evasion through running.
 Their top speed is dependent upon the length of time over which it is measured.
 It can run 35 mph for 4 mi, 42 mph for 1 mi, and 55 mph for 0.5 mi.
 Although it is slower than the African cheetah, it can sustain top speeds much longer than cheetahs.
 The pronghorn may have evolved its running ability to escape from now-extinct predators such as the American cheetah, since its speed greatly exceeds that of all extant North American predators.
 Carbon and nitrogen isotope comparisons between pronghorn, horses, bighorn sheep, bison, American cheetahs, American lions, and wolves of the Natural Trap Cave found that while American cheetahs seemed to subsist on pronghorns, they did not do so exclusively.
 In fact, pronghorns were also important prey of American lions and wolves.
 Compared to its body size, the pronghorn has a large windpipe, heart, blood volume, erythrocites, and lungs to allow it to take in large amounts of air when running.
 Additionally, pronghorn hooves have two long, cushioned, pointed toes, which help absorb shock when running at high speeds.
 They also have an extremely light bone structure and hollow hair.

-Male pronghorns tend to have a higher level of physical activity than females, and apparently also have a greater blood volume relative to body size.
+Male pronghorns tend to have a higher level of physical activity than females and apparently also have a greater blood volume relative to body size.

 Pronghorns are built for speed, not for jumping.
 Since their ranges are sometimes affected by sheep ranchers' fences, they can be seen going under fences, sometimes at high speed.
 For this reason, the Arizona Antelope Foundation and others are in the process of removing the bottom barbed wire from the fences, and/or installing a barbless bottom wire.

 The pronghorn has been observed to have at least 13 distinct gaits, including one reaching nearly 24 ft per stride.

 When a pronghorn sees something that alarms it, the white hair on the rump flares open and exposes two highly odoriferous glands that releases a compound described as having an odour "reminiscent of buttered popcorn."
 This sends a message to other pronghorns by both sight and smell about a present danger.
-This scent has been observed by humans 65 to 100 feet downwind from alarmed animals.
-The major odour compound identified from this gland is 2-pyrrolidinone.
+This scent has been smelled by humans 65 to 100 feet downwind from alarmed animals.
+The major odor compound identified from this gland is 2-pyrrolidinone.